conorhennessy/University-Projects/README.md

 ###### Assignment 2:
 Full trie implementation.

-## CE206 - HCI
+## HCI - CE206
 > Centred around the specifics in design and implementation of user-oriented interfaces, (in particular, web pages) including good practice in presenting and displaying information.
 ##### HTML & CSS
 ###### Assignment 1 & 2:
-_Coming soon_
 _2 large assignments of personal websites_

 ## Web Application Programming - CE212
 > Learnt to implement HTML & JS form-based input systems, Java Server Pages will be implemented, and implement an online shop.
 Students will design data models, databases, and data classes for web applications.
-##### HTML & CSS, JS, JSP and an MySQL DB
+##### HTML & CSS, JS, JSP and a MySQL DB
 ###### Assignment 1:
-Made up of 3 parts: Temperature converter, word count tool and calculator.
-Implemented in JS with supporting HTML & CSS
+Made up of 3 parts: Temperature converter, word count tool & calculator.
+Implemented in JS with supporting HTML & CSS.
 ###### Assignment 2:
 A fully functioning shop for a hypothetical artist.
 Implemented in JS, JSP and an MySQL DB.

 ## Artificial Intelligence - CE213
 > An introduction to three fundamental areas of artificial intelligence: search, knowledge representation and learning.
 Within each area, a range of techniques was presented and explained
 ##### Java
-_This assignment also remains as a separate repository to show._
+_This assignment also remains as a separate repository to show fully [here](https://github.com/conorhennessy/Tic-Tac-Toe-AI).
 Really fun assignment creating a playable Tic-Tac-Toe game on a 5x5 grid.
 Where the user can play against an AI which evaluates moves by means of minimax searching with heuristic functions for evaluating non-endgame positions.
 The search is depth limited for time effective game play.
 Alpha-Beta pruning was also implemented for further marks